Monday Night Don’t Call It Hotlanta returns mid-May.

 PIC: Beer Street Journal

-Monday Night Bourbon Barrel Drafty Kilt is no available in 12-ounce cans for a limited time
+Monday Night Bourbon Barrel Drafty Kilt is available in 12-ounce cans and draft for a limited time starting November 19th.

 Availability: 12oz Cans, Draft.

 Can Debut: Late November 2017

 Monday Night Tears of My Enemies debuts this month, part of the fanciest lineup in the Atlanta brewery’s arsenal – the Black Tie Series.

 The Black Tie Series is home to beers like Mom Jeans, Georgian Imperial Stout, and the well-known Bourbon Barrel Drafty Kilt.
 The week of Valentine’s Day, it will be home to one more -Monday Night Tears of My Enemies.

 Does a scotch barrel milk stout do it for you?
 This “vindictive” milk stout picks up hints of smoke from the 18 year old scotch whisky barrels, and is finished with a touch of both vanilla and locally roasted Batdorf & Bronson coffee.
 Despite being a fantastic beer, it almost wasn’t even brewed.

 Monday Night’s head brewer Peter Kiley saw a beautiful fusion of milk stout and the Macallan 18 year barrels the brewery recently acquired.
 A milk stout in coffee can be quite good.
 Throwing that beer into those sexy, hard-to-get scotch barrels?
 Fan-freaking-tastic.
 Unfortunately, Kiley found his vision didn’t have some of the powers that be salivating like he was.
 These barrels don’t show up at your doorstep everyday.